alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

   arbitrary number of "applied change" objects that each represents a mutation of the state, and an arbitrary number of diagnostics.

-Those who are familiar with Terraform's modules runtime might find this "walk" idea roughly analogous to the process of building a graph and then walking it concurrently while preserving dependencies.
+Those who are familiar with Terracina's modules runtime might find this "walk" idea roughly analogous to the process of building a graph and then walking it concurrently while preserving dependencies.
 The stack runtime walks are different in that they are instead walking the _tree_ of objects